Skip to content

 • Enumerate MCP server registrations (Entra App Registrations tagged as MCP per the firm's tagging convention, or via the firm's MCP registration register): save as surface-mcp-servers.csv.

-• Where available in the declared cloud, export the Microsoft Agent 365 admin-center surface as surface-agent365.csv.
-Treat as additive only; absence in GCC High / DoD does not FAIL this test but should be recorded in SOV-03.
+• Where available, export the Microsoft Agent 365 admin-center surface as surface-agent365.csv.
+Treat as additive only; absence does not FAIL this test but should be noted.

 • Pull a Purview Audit (UAL) export of Add application, Add service principal, Update application, Update service principal, Add owner to application, Remove owner from application, Add app role assignment grant to user, Consent to application, and Update application — Certificates and secrets management events for the trailing reconciliation window.
 Save as surface-ual-app-events.csv.